vuelidate/vuelidate/packages/docs/src/guide.md

 }
 ```

 This will create an internal watcher, that will update `$dirty`, the moment that field property is changed.
-It will ensure the validator tracks it's
+It will ensure the validator tracks its
 bound data, and sets the dirty state accordingly.

 You can then change your field's `v-model` expression to just the data property: